Everything I Thought It Was: Commercial performance

-Everything I Thought It Was debuted at number four on the US Billboard 200, earning 67,000 album-equivalent units, calculated from 31.13 million on-demand streams and 41,000 pure album copies.
-This marks Timberlake's sixth consecutive top five album in the country.
+Everything I Thought It Was debuted at number four on the US Billboard 200, earning 67,000 album-equivalent units, calculated from 31.13 million on-demand streams and 41,000 pure album copies, and marking Timberlake's sixth-consecutive top-five album in the country.

-In Germany, the album debuted at number five; at number three in the Netherlands, In the UK, Everything I Thought It Was debuted at number five on the UK Albums Chart.
-Additionally, the album debuted at number one on the Album Downloads Chart, and at number 15 on the UK Vinyl Albums Chart.
-In Australia, the album charted at number 23, becoming Timberlake's first album to not reach the top ten in the country.
+The album debuted at number five in Germany and at number three in the Netherlands.
+In the UK, Everything I Thought It Was debuted at number five on the UK Albums Chart.
+It debuted at number one on the Album Downloads Chart and at number 15 on the UK Vinyl Albums Chart.
+In Australia, the album charted at number 23, becoming Timberlake's first album to peak outside the top ten in the country.